Reducing Carbon Emissions is a Team Effort, Especially in Transportation, Logistics, and Supply Chain

 What drove Trax to develop this when they’re already thriving as a freight audit and payment company?

 Chris explained that, “We’ve been on this journey since the late ‘80s.
-As we were sitting with customers, enterprise-level shippers in the Fortune 500, we saw a theme emerge around ESG and corporate social responsibility.
+As we were sitting with customers, enterprise-level shippers in the Fortune 500, we saw a theme emerge around ESG, climate change and corporate social responsibility.
 We acknowledge that we were sitting on $22B of transportation spend.
 In my past with Gartner, I was part of research findings that 43% of transportation emissions were attributable to transportation.”

 Transportation invoice auditing, including origin and destination information, is a part of Trax’s core capabilities.
 The leadership team has worked hard to build systems, and realize that the immense value of invoice data is the fact that it is actual data, not forecast data.